matohawk/angular-seed-requirejs/README.md

 ## Contents

 - The `README.md` file describe the project
-- The `rMyApp.js` file describe the require configuration for the SDK
+- The `rMyApp.js` file describe the require configuration for the example
-- The `GruntFile.js` file to describe the grunt Task to compile the SDK
+- The `GruntFile.js` file to describe the grunt Task to compile the example
-- The `package.json` file give useful informations for the SDK package (author, dependencies...)
+- The `package.json` file give useful informations for the example package (author, dependencies...)
 - The `lib/ngMyApp.js` the main Angular module defintion

 ## Prerequisites